CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family l2vpn-evpn</h>

-Provides commands to configure the peer l2vpn EVPN address family.
+Provides commands to configure the peer for EVPN.

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family l2vpn-evpn attribute-mod</h>

-Provides commands to configure the attribute mode for l2vpn EVPN.
+Provides commands to configure the attribute mode for EVPN.

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family l2vpn-evpn aspath</h>

-Provides commands to configure options for handling AS_PATH for prefixes to and from the peer for l2vpn EVPN.
+Provides commands to configure options for handling `AS_PATH` for prefixes to and from the peer for EVPN.

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family l2vpn-evpn aspath allow-my-asn</h>

-Turns on and off the option for a received AS_PATH to contain the ASN of the local system for l2vpn EVPN.
+Turns on and off the option for a received `AS_PATH` to contain the ASN of the local system for EVPN.

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family l2vpn-evpn aspath allow-my-asn occurrences</h>

-Configures the maximum number of times the local system's AS number can be in the received AS_PATH.
+Configures the maximum number of times you can receive the ASN of the local system in the received `AS_PATH`.
 You can set a value between 1 and 10.

 ### Command Syntax